pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Also, several classes of symbols could be described or are described partially by the patterns [0-9] and [1-9], which makes parsing without consideration of the environment questionable.

-In the previous version the attempt was taken to divide the whole symbols into the smaller subsets of characters, the result is as follows: this strategy does not pay off, character classes probably could be useful to construct the SMILES strings, but they provide no clear benefits for parsing:

-> [!NOTE]

-> It seems to be easier to read the characters one by one until the longest possible sequence describing symbol is gathered (5 characters, I guess) and decide on the actual symbol afterwards, considering matches in **current sub-string** and **state** deduced from the previous symbols and length of the remaining SMILES string.

-> The following text will be rewritten accordingly.

 ## General SMILES parsing strategy revised

+1. Default state of the computer program is initialized with the new SMILES string.

+2. Computer program process chunks of the SMILES string from left to right.

+3. Computer program searches for the longest symbol in the current chunk.

-1. Computer program initializes with the SMILES string having default **state** and empty **accumulator** of characters and empty **result**.
+4. Computer program classify the found symbol according to the sequence of characters constituting it and current state.

-2. Every time computer program encounters new (next) character it accumulates this character.

-3. Every time accumulator reaches its limits (longest symbol in SMILES or end of the string) its content is being evaluated, state changes accordingly, accumulator's content is being trimmed from left to right to delete all the characters evaluated as the whole symbol at this step.

-4. Every time state changes computer program takes some action to build up an output.
+5. Computer program verifies that this symbol is acceptable at this point.

+6. Computer program updates the state according to the current symbol.

+7. Computer program verifies that the state is acceptable.

+8. Computer program updates the structure.

+9. Computer program verifies that the structure is acceptable at this point.

-5. When the end of the string is reached, computer program outputs the result.
+10. Copmuter program proceeds with the next chunk and symbol or, if the end of the string is reached, computer program outputs the result.

 ## Pairs of symbol types, which are not allowed in SMILES